|Did this page help you? Yes | No | Tell us about it...|

 A Hadoop cluster contains one master instance group that contains one master node, a core instance group containing one or more core node and an optional task node instance group, which can contain any number of task nodes.

-Disk storage that is physically attached to the host computer for an Amazon EC2 instance, and therefore has the same lifespan as the instance.
+Disk storage that is physically attached to the host computer for an EC2 instance, and therefore has the same lifespan as the instance.
 When the instance terminates, you lose any data in the instance store.

 Instances launched from this type of AMI use an instance store volume as the root device.
 Compare this with instances launched from Amazon EBS-backed AMIs, which use an Amazon EBS volume as the root device.